 - Lemongrass is used as a flavoring in many foods and is a favorite in Thai dishes.
 It is also used in making perfumes.

 - Lemongrass essential oil should be used with caution when used in cosmetic products.

 - C. flexuosus has a higher citral concentration than C. citratus (the type we carry).
 Citral is a known skin irritant.

 - C. citratus has a higher myrcene level which should make it less irritating in that it lowers the citral levels to the skin.
 Higher concentrations of myrcene increase the antibacterial action of the lemongrass essential oil.

 - Lemongrass essential oil is soothing to the nerves while also being invigorating.

-- Lemongrass is made into a tea which supposedly help with gastrointestinal problems, however though this hasn’t been given rigorous scientific scrutiny, it is a common use in folk medicine.
+- Lemongrass is made into a tea which supposedly helps with gastrointestinal problems, however, though this hasn’t been given rigorous scientific scrutiny, it is a common use in folk medicine.